-$^{^7\}mathrm{Few}$ of the results depend on search frictions being above a small minimum.
-See Appendix B.2.
+$^{^{8}}$ Few of the results depend on search frictions being above a small minimum.
+See Appendix B.5.

 A recent paper related to mine is Corradin and Maddaloni (2020).
 They build on Vayanos and Weill (2008) and study central bank intervention.
 Compared to my paper, they do not study access to facilities but central bank purchases.
-Specifically, they analyse how purchases by the European Central Bank affected repo specialness in the Italian government bond repo market during the euro area sovereign debt crisis.
-Specialness is the premium paid to procure a particular bond in the repo market, and on-the-run bonds often trade as "special".
-They show that purchases reduce liquidity and increase specialness in the presence of short selling.
-They also show that bonds in high demand and older bonds with lower turnover are more likely to fail.
+Specifically, they analyze how purchases by the European Central Bank affected repo specialness in the Italian government bond repo market during the euro area sovereign debt crisis.
+Specialness is the premium paid to procure a particular security in the repo market.
+On-the-run securities often trade as "special".
+Important early work on this topic was done by Duffie (1996) and Krishnamurthy (2002).
+Corradin and Maddaloni (2020) show that purchases reduce liquidity and increase specialness in the presence of short selling.
+They also show that assets in high demand and older assets with lower turnover are more likely to fail.
 The probability of default increases with the specialness of the asset.
 In contrast, Liu and Wu (2017) show that the on-the-run premium is low when counterparty risk is high.
 Compared to my model, the risk in Liu and Wu (2017) and Corradin and Maddaloni (2020) refers to variations in a general risk measure or only in the specific asset.
 Corradin and Maddaloni (2020) focus exclusively on crisis periods, Liu and Wu (2017) state that their results are particularly pronounced in such periods.